influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.7/guides/hardware_sizing.md

 - Number of data nodes
 - Number of server cores

-> Recommended configuration guidelines were tested against Time Series Index (TSI) (`tsi1`).
-To prevent multiple index types from being used simultaneously (`tsi1` and the earlier `inmem`), TSI isn't enabled by default.
-We recommend enabling TSI; for more information, see [TSI details](/influxdb/v1.7/concepts/tsi-details/).
+> Cluster configurations were tested against Time Series Index (TSI) (`tsi1`).
+To prevent multiple index types (`tsi1` and the earlier `inmem`) from being used simultaneously, TSI isn't enabled by default.

+> We recommend enabling TSI; for more information, see [TSI details](/influxdb/v1.7/concepts/tsi-details/).
 For `inmem`, use the guidelines below as a benchmark and adjust as needed.

 For each cluster configuration, you'll find guidelines for the following: